How freight shippers can go green with SmartWay status

 SmartWay Transport is a voluntary sustainability program through the U.S. Environmental Protection Agency (EPA), in which shippers and carriers provide accountability metrics to track the impact their business has on the environment and reduce carbon emissions within the freight industry.
 It offers a streamlined system that affiliated partners can use to measure and report their emissions output and fuel consumption.

-Through SmartWay, interested parties can not only research and choose shippers, carriers, brokers, and other logistics companies that align with their environmental values—you can find also information on a plethora of shipping and freight-related topics including:
+Through SmartWay, interested parties can research and choose shippers, carriers, brokers, and other logistics companies that align with their environmental values — plus, they can find information on a plethora of shipping and freight-related topics including:

 - High-efficiency freight equipment